 The Clinical Trial Risk Tool has been selected as a winner of the Plotly Dash Example Apps Challenge (2023), out of 25 amazing apps submitted by the Dash users community!
 The trial risk app is built on Plotly Dash, a front end graphical software package.
 Thomas Wood from Fast Data Science will be presenting the tool in a webinar on 7 June 2023 which you can book here.
 Thank you to all #PlotlyCommunity members who participated in the recent #Dash Example Apps Challenge, and congratulations to the winning submissions!

 We have developed a machine learning and rule-based tool using natural language processing which allows a user to upload a trial protocol, and which categorises the protocol as high, medium or low risk of ending uninformatively.
-The tool is at app.clinicaltrialrisk.org and is open-sourced on Github.
+The tool is at https://clinical.fastdatascience.com and is open-sourced on Github.
 You can read an explanation of how the tool works here, and a description of how we validated its accuracy here.
 Situation There are several indicators of high risk of uninformativeness which can be identified in a protocol, such as a lack of and or an inadequate statistical analysis plan, use of non-standard endpoints, or the use of cluster randomisation.

 We have developed a tool allowing researchers to analyse HIV and TB Clinical Trial Protocols and identify risk factors using Natural Language Processing.
 The tool allows a user to upload a clinical trial protocol in PDF format, and the tool will generate a risk assessment of the trial.
 You can find example protocols by searching on ClinicalTrials.gov.
 Details of this proof of concept The POC stage is limited to 2 pathologies: HIV and Tuberculosis (TB).